2. If Your Body’s Alignment is a Problem, How Will You Know?

 The activity doesn’t matter – lifting weights in the gym, skiing 30 km, running for the bus or working at a desk – poor alignment causes muscle imbalances to develop both front to back, and right to left.

 And it’s not just a few muscles in localized areas, like tight hip flexors and weak glutes.
-Imbalances riddle the entire musculoskeletal system because everything is connected.
+Imbalances riddle the entire musculoskeletal system.
+In my case, even the tiny muscles on the back of my skull were imbalanced and tight on one side.

 Strength imbalances in our muscles then feed back and affect joint positioning, which affects how our joints wear over time.